Charlotte, North Carolina

 Charlotte, NC 28202

 City View Towers is an apartment-style residence hall primarily for upper-class students.
-Most apartments are in four-bedroom configurations, with a small number of two- or three-bedroom layouts.
-Each apartment is fully furnished and includes up to four private bedrooms, one or two semi-private bathrooms, a furnished common living space, an eat-in kitchen, a side-by-side or stacked washer-and-dryer unit, Internet access and standard cable television.
+Most apartments are in 4-bedroom configurations, with a small number of 2- or 3-bedroom layouts.
+Each apartment is fully furnished and includes up to 4 private bedrooms, 1–2 semi-private bathrooms, a furnished common living space, an eat-in kitchen, a side-by-side or stacked washer/dryer unit, internet access and standard cable television.
 All utilities are included in the apartment housing rate.
 Each resident is provided with a full-size bed, dresser, closet, desk and chair.
-City View Towers offers a large game room with a pool table, big screen television, plenty of comfortable lounge furniture and wireless Internet access.
+City View Towers offers a large game room with a pool table, ping-pong, large screen television, plenty of comfortable lounge furniture and wireless internet access.
 Residents also have access to the fitness room, which is fully stocked with workout equipment.
-There are also maintenance and management offices located in City View Towers.
+Maintenance and management offices are also located in City View Towers.

 A state-of-the-art Student Dining Center is located in Cedar Hall North.
 It is operated by Chartwells, a division of Compass Group, N.A.
 The dining center serves as an on-site facility for the culinary, baking & pastry and hospitality internship programs.